DaemonLoki/stefanblos-website/Content/posts/animating-number-changes.md

 This won’t work as we see in the video:

-<video name="Incorrect animation" class="medium-image" controls="controls"
+<video name="Incorrect animation" class="medium-image rounded-video" controls="controls"
 src="../../images/posts/animating-number-changes/animation-wrong.mov"></video>

 It will animate the container width of the view but not the number itself.
 Why is that?